 This can be said about the Amalfi Coast, the wonderful place I have discovered by chance during my trip to Naples late one Summer.

-While I was in the North of Italy, they told me “Vedi Napoli e muori” is a common saying in Italy (“see Naples and you can die” – because it is so beautiful of course and you don’t need nothing more), but nobody told me about the Amalfitan Coast that waiting not far from the city.
+While I was in the North of Italy, they told me “Vedi Napoli e muori” is a common saying in Italy (“see Naples and you can die” – because it is so beautiful of course and you don’t need anything more), but nobody told me about the Amalfitan Coast that waiting not far from the city.

 I think I was the last one to hear about it, the world plotted against me so I would never hear about the most incredible coast there is.
 I most certainly don’t remember how we got to the idea of going there, but we did.

-We took the Circumvesuviana train directly from Naples central train station up to Sorrento (here are some additional things to do in Sorrento if you have more time).
+We took the Circumvesuviana train directly from Naples Central Train Station up to Sorrento (here are some additional things to do in Sorrento if you have more time).

-The journey should normally take between 45min and 1h30 and cost you around 4EUR one way, but be prepared for the train to be delayed (it sometimes happens, in our case, we got stuck for around 1h on the road because of a fight).
+The journey should normally take between 45 min and 1h30 and cost you around 4 EUR one way, but be prepared for the train to be delayed (it sometimes happens, in our case, we got stuck for around 1 h on the road because of a fight).

 Lots of children heading to the beaches around Naples, loudly talking and laughing in Neapolitan dialect.